+The A Boy and His Blob franchise.
 The original games, on the NES and the Game Boy, had more of a sillier, irreverent tone than a traditional "boy and his x" work.
 The Wii Revival, on the other hand, was deliberately designed to milk this trope for every last heartwarming drop.
 How many games can boast a dedicated "hug" button?

-In Fallout 3, President Eden's radio messages frequently mentions his childhood, when he and his dog roamed and rambled.
+President Eden's radio messages frequently mentions his childhood, when he and his dog roamed and rambled.
 Subverted somewhat when it turns out President Eden is actually an insane AI and never actually had a childhood.

 "A boy and his dog" fits the Lone Wanderer pretty well though.